Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 \subsection{Syntax-aware Attention Models}

-For Transformer models, it also makes sense to make use of syntax trees to guide the process of learning sequence representations.
+For Transformer models, it is also natural to make use of syntax trees to guide the process of learning sequence representations.
 In the previous section we saw how representations of a sequence can be computed by relating different positions within that sequence.
-This allows us to impose some structure on these relations which are represented by distributions of attention weights over all the positions.
-To do this we use the encoder self-attention with an additive mask
+This allows us to impose structure on the attention distributions over positions.
+To do this, we use the encoder self-attention with an additive mask

 or alternatively with a multiplicative mask